In Jordan's Words: About Prince of Persia

 REPLAY also addresses a question I'm often asked: Why don't I do a new 2D Prince of Persia game, using today's technology, to continue the story of POP 2: The Shadow and the Flame (which ended on a cliffhanger in 1993)?
 My POP2-inspired artwork "Cliffhanger" contains a clue.
 You'll find the fuller story told in Replay's "blue" and "yellow" timelines.

-The newest game in the current Prince of Persia franchise, The Lost Crown, will be released in January 2024.
+The newest game in the current Prince of Persia franchise, The Lost Crown, is now available.
 It's a spectacular modern 2D Metroidvania relaunch of Prince of Persia from Ubisoft's Montpellier studio.
 If you're curious about my involvement with the project, you'll find answers in my blog post announcement about The Lost Crown.
 The latest details and updates about the game, including links to pre-order, are on Ubisoft's official Prince of Persia site.

 Subscribe to Jordan's monthly newsletter to receive the latest updates and announcements: